 Capillariasis is the name of bladder worm infection.

-There are two species of bladder worms which can infect cats.
+There are two species of bladder worms that can infect cats.

 - Capillaria feliscati